neoml-lib/neoml/NeoML/docs/en/API/NN/SpaceToDepthLayer.md

 void SetBlockSize( int blockSize );
 ```

-Sets the value by which the image size will be multiplied in the final result.
+Sets the size of the blocks (`k` from layer description).
 The image size along either dimension should be a multiple of this value.
 The value should be greater than `1`.

 ## Trainable parameters